hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-0.md

 ## Introduction

+Hortonworks Connected Data Platform can be used to to acquire, clean and visualize data from heating, ventilation, and air conditioning (HVAC) machine systems to maintain optimal office building temperatures and minimize expenses.

 ## Big Data Technologies used to develop the Application:

 - Historical HVAC Sensor Data
 - [HDF Sandbox](https://hortonworks.com/products/data-platforms/hdf/)
     - [Apache Ambari](https://ambari.apache.org/)